 PostScript: I was in Burano today – in the pouring rain.
 Signora Olga was having a day off, but the lovely Paula was there inviting people into the shop.
 I bought half a dozen handkerchiefs as usual.
 The lace making lady was sat in her chair – as usual.
 Authentic, wonderful, Burano…

-- The island of Burano is in the Lagoon of Venice a mile or two east of San Marco
+- The island of Burano is in the Lagoon of Venice a few miles to the north-east of San Marco

 - Burano is also famous for its restaurants – Da Romano Ristorante is my favourite!

 - Da Romano – Burano, Italy